kototoibashi/dvd-pickup-microscope-poc/docs/index.md

 * some cables
 * fixture (like PCB holders)

 0.5mm pitch, 26-pin FFC (Flexible Flat Cable) and a conversion adapter make wiring easy.
+[Issue #1 "26 pins socket pinout"](https://github.com/kototoibashi/dvd-pickup-microscope-poc/issues/1)
 I didn't use FFC and pulled the wires out with UEW.
 Wiring by UEW was painful because the soldering points were small.

 <p align="center">